unitusdev/unitus-installer/README.md

-# myriad-installer
+# unitus-installer
-NSIS based installer for Myriad
+NSIS based installer for Unitus

-Uses the Nullsoft Scriptable Install System to create a quick and simple installation wizard for Myriad.
+Uses the Nullsoft Scriptable Install System to create a quick and simple installation wizard for Unitus, forked from Myriad.
 See http://nsis.sourceforge.net/Main_Page for more on NSIS